Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Introduction

 \section{Introduction}

 Simultaneous machine translation (\textsc{SimulMT}) systems provide real-time translation of text input stream \cite{gu-etal-2017-learning}.
 This task plays an important role in real-world applications, such as facilitating communication in online conferences and generating live subtitles with strict latency requirements.
-In online speech translation, where re-translation is impossible, \textsc{SimulMT} should be robust to errors propagated from the automatic speech recognition system, and produce high-quality translation with low latency.

 Although large language models (LLMs) have shown the potentials in machine translation~\citep{DBLP:journals/corr/abs-2302-09210,DBLP:journals/corr/abs-2304-04675}, their applications to \textsc{SimulMT} is non-trivial, as they are not inherently designed for simultaneous decoding.
 Recent works have attempted to adapt LLMs for \textsc{SimulMT} with prefix fine-tuning, incremental decoding~\citep{wang2023simultaneous} and learning to wait for more source tokens before translation~\citep{koshkin2024transllama}.
 These works show LLMs, with careful prompt-engineering, could approach the performance of specialized \textsc{SimulMT} models.
 However, high computational cost, slow inference, and high latency render these approaches impractical for real-world applications~\citep{yuan2024llm}.
-This is primarily due to the use of \emph{offline prompting}, where arriving source tokens are inserted at the end of the source sequence, disrupting the continuity of the translation history (\Cref{fig:prompt-offline}).
+This is primarily due to the use of \emph{offline prompting}, where arriving source tokens are inserted at the end of the source sequence, disrupting the continuity of the translation history (\Cref{fig:prompt_kvcache} left).
 This prevents reusing cached target history states and requires re-computation of source and target representations.